 I really love magnesium!
 If I had to choose an ideal mineral, magnesium would certainly be it.
 A magnesium deficiency can be associated with most things that cause tension.
 Sore muscles, twitching, constipation and insomnia are some of the most common issues I see in my practice.
 Magnesium is found in beans, whole grains, leafy greens and nuts.
 In addition to eating magnesium, you can also absorb it through your skin.
 Try taking a 10 minute soak in Epsom salts (made with magnesium) prior to bed and see if that helps your sleep, I really think you’ll find that you love it as much as I do!

 Tryptophan is an amino-acid found in many animal and plant proteins, most notably turkey.
 It is a key ingredient in the creation of serotonin, which helps you feel calm and promotes sleep.
 Tryptophan is found in high levels in poultry, dairy, nuts, eggs, honey and bananas.

 However there is one catch: in order for tryptophan to work, there needs to be carbohydrates present to help the tryptophan absorb into the brain.
 So shoot for a combination of tryptophan containing foods and carbohydrates as a bedtime snack.
 A few of my favorites are yogurt & honey, toast with almond butter or hard boiled eggs with hummus.

 Melatonin is the hormone that our body uses to regulate sleep.
 It has recently become a popular sleep supplement; however it can be found naturally in cherries.
 Unfortunately cherries have a relatively short growing season, so during the times of year when you can’t get them fresh, add in about 4 oz. of tart cherry juice about an hour before bed.

-Article first appeared on TotalGym.com.
+Article was written by Tara and first appeared on TotalGym.com.